 Raab, Dominic: David Davis' former Chief of Staff, who replaced Davis as Secretary of State for Exiting the European Union, when Davis resigned.
 Raab is viewed as an active supporter of the European Reform Group.
+Raab resigned following the publication of the Withdrawal Agreement, and was succeeded by Stephen Barclay.

 Rees-Mogg, Jacob: Conservative backbencher aligned with the Brexiteers.
 Rees-Mogg heads the Conservative's hardline, pro-hard Brexit European Reform Group and is viewed as the most influential Conservative MP who is not a minister.
-He has said he intends to vote against the Brexit deal based on the Chequers agreement.
+He has said he intends to vote against the Brexit deal and has published a copy of his letter of no confidence.